kwaldenphd/eda-pandas/README.md

 Q4: In your own words, provide a brief description/explanation for each function: .pivot(), .melt(), .pivot_table(), .stack(), and .unstack().

-Q5: Write sample code for each of these functions.
+Q5: Write sample code for at least two of these functions.
 Include code + comments.

 Q6: Describe how you are thinking about needing to use these functions in relation to data you're interested in working with as part of the final project.